steven-mcdonald/murakami_translators/README.md

 The figure below helps summarise the values of some of these key features for the most confidently predicted chunks of text for each translator.

-I selected the most confident prediction for each translator – typically with probability of >95% to see what the actual features of these text chunks compare.

-In the figure below, we can see the full distribution of values for some key predictors as red bands.
+I selected the most confident prediction for each translator (typically with probability of >95%) to see how the actual features of these text chunks compare.
+In the figure, we can see the full distribution of values for some key predictors as red bands.
 The grey diamond shows the mean for a given translator.
 The black spot shows the value for the most confidently predicted chunk in each case.

 ![model scores](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/top_pred_key_coeffs_01.png)

-For Birnbaum we can see that his best predicted chunk does indeed have a high number of monosyllable words and a high number of sentences
+For **Birnbaum**, we can see that his best predicted chunk does indeed have a high number of monosyllable words and a high number of sentences

-For Rubin we can see his number of sentences is lower for his best predicted chunk as expected.
+For **Rubin**, we can see his number of sentences is lower for his best predicted chunk as expected.
 His adverb count is also low and the count of the word ‘had’ is high

-For Gabriel verb count is high and count for the word ‘he’ is also high.
+For **Gabriel**, verb count is high and count for the word ‘he’ is also high.

 [08_lreg_top_pred_analysis_v01.ipynb](https://github.com/steven-mcdonald/murakami_translators/blob/master/notebooks/08_lreg_top_pred_analysis_v01.ipynb)

 ### Re-modelling with Dropped Features

 The top prediction analysis highlighted the risk of using seemingly very general words.
 As we have seen from the initial modelling, **'had'** and **'he'** were strong predictors for Jay Rubin and Philip Gabriel respectively.
-When analysing the most confidently predicted chunks we can see that these features are more linked to the novels themselves than any significant translation style and we are overfitting to the training data.
+When analysing the most confidently predicted chunks we can see that these features are more linked to the novels themselves than any significant translation style and the model is not likely to generalise well.

 The novel 'Kafka on the Shore' translated by Philip Gabriel is written in the third person whereas many of Murakami's other novels are written in first person.
-The model is therefore more likely to be using the frequency of the word 'he' to predict the novel rather than the translator.
-The same goes for 'The Wind-Up Bird Chronicle', translated by Jay Rubin which contains a significant amount of text in the past tense and so the model is likely to be using the frequency of the word 'had' to predict the novel rather than the translator once again.
+The model is therefore more likely to be using the frequency of the word 'he' to predict the novel rather than the translator's style choices.
+The same goes for 'The Wind-Up Bird Chronicle', translated by Jay Rubin which contains a significant amount of text in the past tense and so the model is likely to be using the frequency of the word 'had' to predict the novel rather than the translator's style once again.

 The logistic regression modelling was re-run without the features related to the frequency of the words 'had' and 'he'.

 ![](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/top_lreg_coeffs_02.png)

+The discriminating translation style features are now:

 **Birnbaum:** Shorter sentences | Fewer verbs | More unique words